 Sbordone says that even though the teams knew how to use Jenkins, supporting the environment enterprise-wide quickly and consistently blocked progress.
 "It took the team’s focus off innovation because managing the tools was a barrier,” says Sbordone.
 "And, as we came to rely more heavily on the tools – two engineers were doing the work of nine with the help of automation.
 It became clear that we could not afford to rely on an unsupported version of Jenkins.
 The stakes were too high.”

 SOLUTION: DRIVE A DEVOPS TRANSFORMATION USING CLOUDBEES CI

-Office Depot chose and deployed CloudBees CI to address the challenges it was experiencing with unmanaged Jenkins masters and with supporting a DevOps transformation enterprise-wide, throughout its e-commerce business unit.
+Office Depot chose and deployed CloudBees CI to address the challenges it was experiencing with unmanaged Jenkins controllers and with supporting a DevOps transformation enterprise-wide, throughout its e-commerce business unit.

 Among the first projects to be set up on CloudBees CI was for the company’s strategic Workonomy platform.
 Because Workonomy was mostly greenfield development with few dependencies, Kallman and the digital platform engineering team were able to set it up from scratch and establish it as a deployment model for other projects to follow.